Dr. Steven H. Helm

 Following Dental School, Steve entered the United States Air Force as a Captain, where he completed a General Practice residency in Washington D.C. at Malcom Grow Medical Center and became a Fellow in the Academy of General Dentistry.
 During his tour at Bolling Air Force Base in Washington, D.C., Steve took courses at the Armed Forces Institute of Pathology and the FBI Academy at Quantico, Virginia.

 After practicing general dentistry for the Air Force in Germany, Steve pursued post-graduate training at the University of Texas Health Science Center and Wilford Hall Medical Center at San Antonio, Texas earning both a Certificate of Periodontics and Master of Science degree.
 His research has appeared in four scientific journals and he won recognition in the Pritchard Prize competition for dental research.
+The University of Texas Health Science Center is a world leader in research in aspects of bone biology, inflammation research and extracellular matrix biology, related to regenerating new bone, controlling the loss of bone under a variety of conditions and bone, and ridge augmentation in periodontal patients.
 He completed the Institute for Laser Dentistry Category 2 Dental Laser Course.

 Steve then became board certified as a periodontist and later served as an instructor of Periodontics in the Advanced Education in General Dentistry program at the Air Force Academy in Colorado Springs.
 After spending four years in Colorado, Steve and his wife, Colleen, moved to Italy where they biked and skied in the Alps while Steve served as Chief of Periodontics and Deputy Dental Commander at Aviano Air Force Base.